Achen718/project-assistant/README.md

 # project-assistant: An Agentic AI Integration Hub

-*Tagline: A personal AI agent built as a strategic experiment to gain practical understanding of agentic architecture, AI-assisted development methodologies, and complex prompt engineering.*
+*A personal AI agent built as a strategic experiment to gain practical understanding of agentic architecture, AI-assisted development methodologies, and complex prompt engineering.*

 ---